 How many millilitres of water each plant needs and the number of kilos in a tank.
 They weigh out the potatoes lifted and the beans harvested, learning basic arithmetic not from a textbook but by doing.

-They learn how carbon can be sequestered from the atmosphere by a compost heap, and about microorganisms that bring about decay; about vermiculture in a worm farm and about the power of humus enabling the growing plant to harvest minerals and water more effectively from the soil.
-Could parents bring a bucket of cow manure and a bag of grass cuttings or leaves for mulch when they drop off their children at school?
+They learn how carbon can be sequestered from the atmosphere by a compost heap and the microorganisms that bring about decay; the vermiculture in a worm farm and the power of humus enabling the growing plant to harvest minerals and water more effectively from the soil.

-They learn about the power in a tiny seed, the mystery of creation, as they plant mealies and then watch the sheer magic of tiny shoots that grow into towering giants; about pollen, stigmas and stamens.
+They learn about the power in a tiny seed, the mystery of creation, as they plant mealies and then watch the sheer magic of little shoots that grow into towering giants; about pollen, stigmas and stamens.
 Stalk-borer control, weeding and hoeing are not simply onerous tasks for the very poor; and how delicious, satisfying food can be grown without toxic ecocides.

 And the first rudiments of engineering; the power of the stays that keep the maize plant like an Eskom pylon upright.
 The science of pollination and the simplicity of keeping back some of your own seed for planting in the next season.